XML-Security/signxml/README.rst

 Python (both `"Second Edition" <http://www.w3.org/TR/xmldsig-core/>`_ and `Version 1.1
 <http://www.w3.org/TR/xmldsig-core1/>`_).
 This standard (also known as XMLDSig) is used to provide payload security in
-`SAML 2.0 <http://en.wikipedia.org/wiki/SAML_2.0>`_, among other uses. *SignXML* implements all of the required components of the standard.
+`SAML 2.0 <http://en.wikipedia.org/wiki/SAML_2.0>`_, among other uses. *SignXML* implements all of the required components of the standard, and most recommended ones.
 Its features are:

 * Extensions to allow signing with and verifying X.509 certificate chains, including hostname/CN validation
 * Modern Python compatibility (2.7-3.4+ and PyPy)